 After 17 long years, Leeds United are back in the Premier League.
 Marcelo Bielsa led his side to the promotion along with winning the Championship title.
 And according to O Jogo, the Whites are in operation to entice Lyanco from Serie A side, Torino.
 The 23-year-old has represented both Serbia and Brazil at the youth level.
 Di Marzio has revealed that the £22.6 million-rated youngster is looking to move from his current club and look for new challenges.
 This move comes from the promoted side after they missed on Jonathan David in the summer transfer window.
+We take a look at why Lyanco should move to Elland Road?

 Why Leeds United should go for the defender?